wp-plugins/editorial-calendar/readme.txt

 1. Drag and drop to change your post dates.
 1. Edit and arrange post titles.
 1. Easily see the status of your posts.

+The editorial calendar is getting closer and closer to version 1.0.
+We have a few more features to go.
+Thank you to everyone who has helped us improve this plugin with their feedback.
+If you have questions, problems, or idea for new features please let us know at <a href="mailto:wp-edcal@googlegroups.com">wp-edcal@googlegroups.com</a>.

 == Installation ==